OpenFogStack/matterHub/docs/Sparkplug.md

 ```

 #### Compact form:
-In this form we have a metric for each endpoint of the new node. the value of this metric
+In this form we have a metric for each endpoint of the new node.
+Its clusters with their corresponding attributes and commands are passed as a stringified JSON in the value field.
 This hacky compact form is not ideal and only somewhat sparkplug conform but enables to save a lot of memory on the esp32 and is simple enough to avoid a sparkplug deep dive.
 The former method could have json string sizes of several kilobytes for even the simplest device examples.

 ```json